A jQuery Plugin Framework

 }

-target.val(value.substring(0, inst.options.max));
+elem.val(value.substring(0, inst.options.max));

-target[0].scrollTop = target[0].scrollHeight; // Scroll to bottom
+elem[0].scrollTop = elem[0].scrollHeight; // Scroll to bottom

 len = inst.options.max;